sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-execute-outbound-service/abap-extensibility-cbo-execute-outbound-service.md

     }
     ```

-    In the custom business object logic you have to supply this request as string.
-The `sourceLanguage` and `value` values have to be replaced with variables.
-The [XCO JSON module](https://help.sap.com/docs/SAP_S4HANA_CLOUD/0f69f8fb28ac4bf48d2b57b9637e81fa/b3b824fb2b244bc0a95667567cdb9103.html?version=2408.500) as part of the key user (KU) edition of the XCO library can be used to create the JSON string for the request body according to the required format.
+    Within the custom business object logic, the request must be provided as a string.
+Replace the `sourceLanguage` and `value` fields with appropriate variables.
+To generate the JSON string in the required format for the request body, you can use the [XCO JSON module](https://help.sap.com/docs/SAP_S4HANA_CLOUD/0f69f8fb28ac4bf48d2b57b9637e81fa/b3b824fb2b244bc0a95667567cdb9103.html?version=LATEST&locale=en-US), which is part of the Key User (KU) edition of the XCO library.

     ```abap
     * Create request body json string